FutureTPM/ROTed/README.md

 processors to the described values.
 There are two scripts in `utils/` which allow the user to read and set the current operating clock frequency.
 The user should run `./utils/watch_cpufreq.sh` to get the available clock frequencies and `./utils/set_cpufreq.sh` to set one.
+By setting the clock frequency to a set value, by default, the "boost" frequency is disabled.

 We strongly encourage people to use the `benchmark.sh` script in order to replicate the results.
 This script will build all configurations for the